Michael Pickens

 Michael Pickens (born 7 January 1983) is a speedway driver from Auckland, New Zealand.
 He races midgets and sprint cars in New Zealand, Australia and the United States.

-Michael is a 10 time New Zealand Midget Car champion and was the 2021 New Zealand Sprintcar champion.
-Michael is often referred to as the Greatest in New Zealand History.
+Pickens is a ten-time New Zealand Midget Car champion and was the 2021 New Zealand Sprintcar champion.
+Pickens is often referred to as the Greatest in New Zealand History.
 He also won the 2015/2016 Australian Speedcar Championship.

-He has won races and championships in New Zealand, Australia, and United States in Quarter Midgets, 3/4 Midgets, Midgets, Sprint Cars and Karts.
+Pickens has won races and championships in New Zealand, Australia, and United States in Quarter Midgets, 3/4 Midgets, Midgets, Sprint Cars and Karts.